-One of the biggest secondary infertility misconceptions is probably believing it actually exists!
+One of the biggest misconceptions about Secondary Infertility is probably believing it actually exists!
 Too few people know of the condition, fewer use the term and due to its sensitivity, very few people ever talk about it.
-So is it any wonder that there was so much feedback when I asked members of the Secondary Infertility Matters Facebook group, what they thought were the biggest misconceptions about secondary infertility?
+So is it any wonder that there was so much feedback when I asked members of the Secondary Infertility Matters Facebook group, what they thought were the biggest misconceptions about Secondary Infertility?

 After whittling them down, lots of couples shared the same frustrations so here are the Top Ten Untruths:

 Secondary Infertility, or the inability to conceive another child, can affect a couple whether they already have one, two or ten children.
 A large proportion of those affected do only have one child, but this may simply be down to chance.
 What is clear is that you can have conceived any number of children easily but suddenly and inexplicably be unable to get pregnant again.

 “I am married with two beautiful children that I am very grateful for.
 We have had the dream of having four kids though, and we did plan to have them all two years apart, but it seems we’re experiencing some delay.”
 Melissa.

 Couple must have had trouble conceiving the first time

 How the first child or children were conceived has no bearing on whether a couple will conceive again.
 Many couples describe how they got pregnant without trying, or who got a positive result after just a couple of months tracking ovulation and most talk about how they would never have dreamt they would ever have difficulty getting pregnant again.
 Many onlookers often wrongly assume, and frequently comment, that the couple must have had IVF treatment for their first child too.

 “My son took us a year to conceive.
 And it was hard, there were a lot of ups and downs but out of the blue we naturally conceived.
 So when he was two we thought we would ‘try’ for number two and I never imagined that two and a half years later we would still be trying.”
 Keren Mother to son aged 3.